-From Franziska Ross @ notokapp.com: In June, designer Kate Spade’s and chef Anthony Bourdain’s suicides reminded us that suicide does not discriminate.
+From Franziska Ross @ notokapp.com: Last June, designer Kate Spade’s and chef Anthony Bourdain’s suicides reminded us that suicide does not discriminate.
 It can impact anyone, and it is often unexpected.
 Numerous factors can put a person at risk, including family history of suicide, substance abuse, access to firearms, a history of trauma, chronic illness, prolonged stress and isolation.
 And not everyone who is suicidal has a known mental health condition.
 In fact, 54 percent of people who died by suicide did not have a mental health diagnosis.

 That’s why it’s critical for everyone to be able to recognize the signs that someone may be considering suicide.